khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ### Visual Design

-- Radio buttons use high-contrast colors for labels and default browser UI to indicate selected and unselected states.
+- Radio buttons use high-contrast colors for labels and Bootstrap style UI to indicate selected and unselected states.
 - Radio buttons are vertically stacked, with one radio button per line.

 ### Interaction